HTTPWorkshop/httpworkshop.github.io/index.md

 ... or something completely different.
 If you are the primary maintainer of an implementation of HTTP, please mention its details in your submission.

-Submissions don't need to be a complete paper or presentation; it just needs to communicate something about HTTP that's worth getting in front of a group of HTTP implementers and experts.
+Submissions don't need to be a complete paper or presentation; they just need to communicate something about HTTP that's worth getting in front of a group of HTTP implementers and experts.

 Successful submissions will be notified of the workshop details by